 - The DVD release changed the episode order back to the originally planned one.

-- Private Eye Monologue: Done by Chang throughout.
+- Private Eye Monologue: Done by Chang throughout, although heavy on the Mixed Metaphor and Metaphorgotten.
 The Dean joins in toward the end, but they monologue simultaneously and drown each other out.

 - Serious Business: The group took until the next day to pick lab partners.